 Step 4.
 Log in your G Suite account and you will find these files and folders under “My Drive” of your account.

 Note: After selecting “Editor”, the ownership will be transferred to your G Suite company account and you cannot change the permissions anymore.

-When using the method 1, the time that needs to download files is based on your Internet connection and you cannot close the page until the process is done.
-You cannot change the share settings after using the method 2.
+When using method 1, the time that needs to download files is based on your Internet connection and you cannot close the page until the process is done.
+You cannot change the share settings after using method 2.
 To avoid such a situation, here we will offer a popular way for you to help you transfer between Google Drive to G Suite to overcome the limitations of the traditional ways.

 Method 3.
 Migrate Google Drive to G Suite with MultCloud

 MultCloud, a free multiple cloud storage manager which aims at transferring files from one cloud to other clouds from one platform without downloading and uploading, could be a useful tool to help you achieve your demand.